Creating continuity¶

 This class will eventually track everything we need for the overall game.
 There should only be one

-, so we return a seeded Game
+instance of a Game, so we return a seeded Game instance rather than the prototype.

-Modifying the levelstate¶
+Modifying the level state¶

-The first thing we’ll do is remove the levelgen require:
+In gamelevelstate.lua, the first thing we’ll do is remove the levelgen require:

 -local levelgen = require "levelgen"

-Next we’ll change GameLevelState
+Next we’ll change GameLevelState’s constructor.

 --- @param display Display

---- @param builder MapBuilder
+--- @param builder LevelBuilder

 --- @param seed string